tpakeman/looker-embed-react-flask-example/README.md

 ## Installation
 * Copy `.env.example` to `.env` and update the Looker hostname value appropriately
-* Make a `looker.ini` file inside the `api/` directory
-  * Add the Looker admin credentials here [following these instructions](https://github.com/looker-open-source/sdk-codegen/tree/main/python#configuring-the-sdk)
+* Do the same for `api/looker.ini.example` -> copy it to `api/looker.ini` and [add Looker admin credentials here](https://github.com/looker-open-source/sdk-codegen/tree/main/python#configuring-the-sdk)
 * Edit the `api/user.json` file to populate some user data that will be used for the embedding
   * [Instructions can be found here](https://cloud.google.com/looker/docs/single-sign-on-embedding#collecting_the_necessary_looker_information)
 * Install the react dependencies